aryelgois/dotfiler/README.md

 ## Using

+Initialize a new repository
+in the current directory
-Initialize a new repository with `dotfiler init`, or clone an existing one and run this command inside of it.
+with `dotfiler init`,
+or clone an existing one
+and run this command inside of it.